 - Go to your Google Drive and click on New in the upper left corner of your screen.

 - This will open a window where you can find Google Sheets.
 Hover your pointer over the arrow.

-Google Sheets is an elastic platform.
-Just as you can build from a template, you can also create a calendar from a blank sheet.
-This requires some coding and formula knowledge, but it gets easier the more you do it.
+Creating a calendar from scratch requires some coding and formula knowledge, but it gets easier the more you do it.

-This guide is a great tool to help you the rest of the way.
+You’ll use this foundation to build the rest of your calendar.
 Essentially, learning how to make a calendar in Google Sheets yourself involves teaching the software how to behave in order to create the calendar you need.